 NoBias – NoBias is a data-driven solution to the growing problems of content overload, media bias, and the filter bubble to help readers in a hurry avoid clickbait and find the content they need.
 It allows readers to be selective of what they read and be aware of other perspectives to develop their unique point of view.

 On Being Project – The On Being Project is a nonprofit media and public life initiative that intersects spiritual inquiry, science, social healing, and the arts to answer questions about what it means to be human, how we want to live, and who we will be to one another.

 Pantsuit Politics – A podcast hosted by two women, one liberal and one conservative, dedicated to helping listeners respectfully navigate difficult conversations about politics, democracy, and the news.

-Polarization and Social Change Lab – The Polarization and Social Change Lab at Stanford addresses the problems of polarization and social change by conducting research on actionable solutions sufficient to check rising polarization and incivility in the U.S. Its multidisciplinary team theorizes interventions, rigorously evaluates them with experimental and observational data, pursues partnerships with organizations to directly intervene, and disseminates findings to political leaders and the public.
+Polarization and Social Change Lab – The Polarization and Social Change Lab at Stanford addresses the problems of polarization and social change by researching actionable solutions sufficient to check rising polarization and incivility in the U.S. Its multidisciplinary team theorizes interventions, rigorously evaluates them with experimental and observational data, pursues partnerships with organizations to directly intervene, and disseminates findings to political leaders and the public.

 ProCon.org – ProCon.org serves as an unbiased information source for its users.
 It presents sourced pros and cons of debatable issues, as well as a host of reference information relevant to those issues, thoroughly researched and compiled by its research staff and editors.